Home

 Johns Hopkins A short article (140K JPEG) in the June 1959 issue of Jeep News noted that "A brilliant red, new 'Jeep' Fire Truck has just been purchased from Montrose Garage, Willys dealership in Rockville, Maryland, by the Johns Hopkins Research Center, a division of the famous Johns Hopkins Hospital in Baltimore."
 The truck was described as having a 250 gallon tank, 750 GPM front pump, and a rear winch.

-What's surprising though, is that it appear to be based not on a standard Jeep truck, but on the Willys Cargo-Personnel Carrier (80K JPEG).
+What's surprising though, is that it may be based not on a standard Jeep truck, but on the Willys Cargo-Personnel Carrier (80K JPEG).
 The only other example I've seen of that is the Oren Roanoke pumper further up on this page.

 Trippe beacon I haven't identified the truck with rear-mounted pump in this undated photo.
 The only recognizable feature is the streamlined Trippe revolving beacon (70K JPEG) also seen on some General and Valley conversions.